Jan. 6 takeaways: Final revelations from investigation

 The National Guard didn’t arrive at the Capitol for several hours, leaving overwhelmed police officers at the mercy of the violent mob as Pentagon officials said they were sorting out the necessary approvals.
 More than 100 officers were injured, many seriously, as Trump’s supporters beat them and ran over them to get inside.

-“I don’t think race was part of the military’s decision paralysis,” he said in one interview, adding, “I think they just didn’t want to do it.”
+“I don’t think race was part of the military’s decision paralysis,” he said in his April interview, adding, “I think they just didn’t want to do it.”

 EXTREMIST GROUP LEADERS

 Proud Boys leader Enrique Tarrio asserted his 5th Amendment right against self-incrimination in response to some questions, with his attorney at times telling investigators his client did not belong to the extremist group, whose associates are now facing rare sedition charges in a federal case prosecuted by the Justice Department.
-But Tarrio himself told investigators he became chairman of the Proud Boys after there was a split vote among eight “elders” of the group.
-“I took that title for myself,” he said.
+But Tarrio himself told investigators he took the title of chairman.

 Tarrio, who had been released from jail on the eve of the insurrection, wasn’t present for the attack.
-But prosecutors claim he kept command over the Proud Boys who attacked the Capitol and cheered them on from afar.
+But prosecutors claim he kept command over the Proud Boys who attacked Congress and cheered them on from afar.
+Proud Boys were some of the first rioters to break through the Capitol perimeter.

-He told the panel that in the Proud Boys, the “first degree of membership is that you are a Western chauvinist” and that you “refuse to apologize for creating the modern world.”
+He told the panel that the first degree of membership in the Proud Boys is “that you are a Western chauvinist” and that you “refuse to apologize for creating the modern world.”

 Tarrio met Stewart Rhodes, the founder of the extremist group Oath Keepers, in a garage the night of Jan.
 5, ahead of the attack.
 “I still don’t like Stewart Rhodes,” Tarrio said.

-Rhodes, who was also interviewed by the panel, was convicted In November of seditious conspiracy for what prosecutors said was a plot for an armed rebellion to stop the transfer of presidential power.
-Rhodes, who amassed weapons ahead of the attack, declined to answer many questions as well.
+Rhodes, who was also interviewed by the panel, was convicted in November of seditious conspiracy for what prosecutors said was a plot for an armed rebellion to stop the transfer of presidential power.
+They said Rhodes rallied his followers to fight to defend Trump and discussed the prospect of a “bloody” civil war.

+In his February testimony to the panel, Rhodes spoke at length about his views of the world but declined to answer any questions about his involvement on Jan.
+6 and amassing weapons.
+He said he feels like a political prisoner.

+“I feel like a Jew in Germany, frankly,” Rhodes told the committee.

 Associated Press writers Nomaan Merchant, Farnoush Amiri, Lisa Mascaro and Michael Balsamo contributed to this report.